OpenSextant/opensextant/README.txt

 OpenSextant Suite
 =================

- Various projects for geospatial and temporal extraction.
+ This suite is various projects for geospatial and temporal extraction.
  The core module is OpenSextantToolbox which produces a GATE plugin and a toolkit for controlling the overall extraction and geocoding pipeline using that plugin.

  Modules
  *******
  Commons     -- Common parent classes, data model and core utilities.
 TBD

  Xponents    -- Extractors
+   + XText   document conversion (to plain text)
+   + XCoord  coordinate extraction
+   + XTemporal  date/time extraction
    + FlexPat
-   + XText
-   + XCoord
-   + XTemporal

  SolrTextTagger    -- a text tagging solution for high-volume word lists or data sets